sibinx7/hunt_job/README.md

 # Jags HuntJob #

 ## !Warning : Internal Hobby Project

 Jobs is job posting website develop in ruby on rails.
-This project use Postgres, common gems
+This project use Postgres, common gems, Frontend frameworks.
+This Project to learn new technologies and to show on interviews.
+Please suggest coding standards and errors if you have time

 ### HuntJob website is a sample project to learn rails framework